xrdocs/xrdocs.github.io/_getting-started/2016-06-13-generate-api-key-iosxr-vagrant-private-beta.md

    <http://tools.cisco.com/RPF/register/register.do>

-   **You Will need to activate your account, once you receive an Email from Cisco, post sign-up.
+   **You will need to activate your account, once you receive an Email from Cisco, post sign-up.
 Without the activation, your login will fail.**
    {: .notice--warning}

 *  Request Access to the Vagrant box by filling up the form here: